tuhdo/documentations/Docs/english/elinkvm_guide.md

 3. Click `OK`.

-The default `Dummy` screen should be switched to the actual output from the remote controlled computer.
+The default `Dummy` screen should be switched to the actual output from the remote remote host.

 ![RemoteControlVGA](https://drive.google.com/a/elinkgate.com/uc?id=1GWzc9F2mUWN8A-fbLGQ3KqBzPEhhe6D9)